todd-skelton/LinqConditionalExtensions/README.md

 	.Else(employees => 0);
 ```

-### Switch
+## Switch
 You can use a switch statement to chain together case statements.
 This is really useful for applying sorts.

-In the example, a switch chain is being used to order results based on the column sort string.
+In this example, a switch chain is being used to order results based on the column sort string.

 ```csharp
 var columnSort = "Id";